The killing of PM Olof Palme: Part II (DRAFT)

 The IB Document, the North Diary and some other documents

-The procession with the coffin of Olof Palme through Stockholm before the funeral.The IB/Lingärde document and the ACC/SOPS document
+The procession with the coffin of Olof Palme through Stockholm before the funeral.I have done some corrections and re-writing of this article in January-February 2026 for the 40-year anniversary of the Palme murder on 28 February 2026.The IB/Lingärde document and the ACC/SOPS document

 Ulf Lingärde kept contact with Birger Elmér, a close associate of Olof Palme and a former chief of the Swedish secret intelligence service (“Informationsbyrån” or IB).
 The Social Democratic Government had used IB in an attempt to guarantee Swedish sovereignty and to control the regular Swedish intelligence service and its officers, so they won’t be an easy prey to the Americans.
-Former Chief of Defense Staff Intelligence, Björn Eklind, told me that in the 1980s, when he as a Swedish intelligence officer met foreign intelligence officers, the meetings were arranged by IB, and he was usually not even allowed to get the names of his counterparts.
+Former Deputy Chief of Defense Staff Intelligence, Björn Eklind, told me that in the 1970s and 1980s, when he as a Swedish intelligence officer met foreign intelligence officers, the meetings were arranged by IB, and he was usually not even allowed to get the names of his counterparts.
 The revelation of the existence of IB in 1973 had made the military leadership demand that Elmér be replaced by a military officer to be in control of the secret intelligence service.
 With the new Center-Right Government in 1976, Elmér was forced out.
-However, in November 1988, Elmér let his Chief of Operations, Bo Anstrin, give Lingärde a day’s briefing about what they knew.
-Ulf Lingärde claimed in a March 1993 document (here called the “IB document”) that Olof Palme had offered what was left over from the Swedish nuclear weapons program to India including 650 kilo weapons grade uranium stored at Forsmark nuclear power station to finalize the artillery deal with India.
-Palme’s only demand was some extra money to finance the legal activity of ANC in South Africa.
-This seemed to confirm the statement in ACC/SOPS documents from December 1985 and January 1986.
-According to the journalist Olle Alsén, a senior official at the Swedish Defense Ministry was overheard saying more or less the same in conversation with a representative of Sweden’s civilian nuclear energy program, which all seems to confirm the statements in these documents.
+However, he was still influential and in November 1988, Elmér let his Chief of Operations, Bo Anstrin, give Lingärde a day’s briefing about what they knew.

 The IB/Lingärde document is relatively detailed about the early planning of the assassination on the Swedish side.
-He claimed that in late 1970s, a few senior officers started a build-up of a military network at the military districts with local units to be activated “in case of a socialist seizure of power”.
-These networks were developed in parallel to the regular Stay Behinds and out of control for Birger Elmér.
+It claimed that in late 1970s, a few senior officers started a build-up of a military network at the military districts with local units to be activated “in case of a socialist seizure of power”.
+These networks “Aktionsgruppen Arla Gryning” (in English “Action Team Early Dawn”) were developed in parallel to the regular Stay Behinds and beyond the control of Birger Elmér.
 They were run by a staff of trusted military security and intelligence officers.
-Several senior officers considered Prime Minister Palme a socialist, and in the 1980s one had started to activate this “parallel Stay Behind network” in the “Northern Military District – South” (“Militärområde Nedre Norrland”) to be used in an operation against Olof Palme.
+A group of people at the Swedish Defence Research Institute and in Swedish Psychological Defence presented the claim that “Olof Palme was a Soviet spy”.
+Several senior officers considered Prime Minister Palme a “socialist”, and in the 1980s one had started to prepare this “parallel Stay Behind network” in the “Northern Military District – South” (“Militärområde Nedre Norrland”) to be used in an operation against Olof Palme.
 This network would have been initiated by the District Commander in late 1970s, later Chief of Navy, Vice Admiral Per Rudberg.

 Rudberg was a Swedish liaison to the U.S., and in 1978 when he left as a District Commander to become Chief of Navy, he was received in the U.S. by 15 admirals.
-At the dinner in the honor of Rudberg, there were seven U.S. admirals (Holmström 2015).
+At the dinner in the honor of Rudberg there were seven U.S. admirals (Holmström 2015).
 This reception was exceptional.
-As Chief of Navy, Per Rudberg was also designated Swedish Commander-in-Chief in Exile in case of a war and commander of the Swedish Stay Behinds.
-During Defence Secretary Caspar Weinberger’s five-days-visit to Sweden in October 1981, Rudberg was Weinberger’s choice as escort officer, Rudberg told me.
+“Not even the most important NATO countries had got a corresponding reception”.
+The upcoming U.S. Chairman of the Joint Chiefs of Staff Admiral William Crowe met Rudberg three times.
+As Chief of Navy, Per Rudberg was also, in case of a war, designated to become Swedish Commander-in-Chief in Exile and commander of the Swedish Stay Behinds.
+During U.S. Defence Secretary Caspar Weinberger’s five-days-visit to Sweden in October 1981, Admiral Rudberg was Weinberger’s choice as escort officer, Rudberg told me.
 The staff for these “parallel Stay Behinds” was first supposed to be located at the Naval Staff and the decision had been taken by the then Chief of Defence Staff, later Chief of Navy Vice Admiral Bengt Schuback.
 One started to have a relevant organization, but “one lacked one thing – a shooter.
 Nobody one could trust, wanted to be a shooter”, Lingärde wrote.

-Lingärde also claimed that the decision to eliminate the Prime Minister had been taken by four senior officers: the former chief of the Security Service, SÄK, Per-Gunnar Vinge (who had been forced out of his position by Prime Minister Palme), the former chief of the Military Intelligence Service, Major General Bengt Wallroth, by Wallroth’s predecessor as Director General of FRA (the Swedish signal intelligence service) Lars Ljunggren, and by Rudberg’s successor as Chief of Navy, Vice Admiral Bengt Schuback (a former Chief of Defence Staff and former Chief of the Southern Military District, where he succeeded Lieutenant General Sven-Olov Olson).
-These four senior officers represented different aspects of the Swedish secret state: the civilian security service, the military intelligence service, the signal intelligence and the regular military forces.
+The IB/Lingärde document also claimed that the decision to eliminate the Prime Minister had been taken by four senior officers: the former chief of the Security Service, SÄK or SÄPO, Per-Gunnar Vinge (who had been forced out of his position by Prime Minister Palme), the former chief of the Military Intelligence Service, Major General Bengt Wallroth, by Wallroth’s predecessor as Director General of FRA (the Swedish signal intelligence service) Lars Ljunggren, and by Rudberg’s successor as Chief of Navy, Vice Admiral Bengt Schuback (a former Chief of Defence Staff and former Chief of the Southern Military District, where he succeeded Lieutenant General Sven-Olov Olson).
+These four senior officers represented different aspects of the Swedish security state: the civilian security service, the military intelligence service, the signal intelligence and the regular military forces (including the Stay Behinds), and they would have had regular contacts with their opposite numbers in the Western services.
 To me, it seems unlikely that they would have acted with such a self-confidence if they hadn’t had the backing from the Americans and the British.
-The version presented by IB/Lingärde would rather support the credibility of the ACC/SOPS document.
+The version presented by IB/Lingärde would rather support the credibility of the ACC/SOPS documents.
 These senior officers would have known that they had the full backing of the Western intelligence community and its covert state networks.

 When Italian generals and right-wingers organized coups or coup-attempts in the 1960s and 1970s, they always turned to the Americans, and the Americans gave them green light for the operation.
 The “De Lorenzo Coup” in 1964, the “Borghese Coup” in 1970, and the “Sogno Coup” in 1974 were all able to transform Italian politics (Bale 1994; Ganser 2004; Tunander 2008).
-In each case, the coups were preceded by bomb explosions in cities that were used to create chaos and demands for “emergency measures”: a military intervention.
-Explosives had been planted either by regular Stay Behinds or by parallel Stay Behinds with direct links to the CIA in order to force the people to trade democratic freedoms for security, to block a socialist majority or a broader Christian Democratic-Socialist coalition.
-The December 1969 bomb killing people at Piazza Fontana in Milan was first believed to have been planted by leftwing anarchists, but it turned out that it was planted by the fascist group Ordine Nuovo to create demands for emergency measures to prepare for the Borghese coup 1970.
-They operated under cover of the regular Stay Behinds as parallel Stay Behinds with a direct link to the CIA.
-General Gerardo Serravall, the Italian Chief of Stay Behinds in early 1970s, said that the CIA Station Chief had forced him to put priority on these “internal measures”.
+In each case, the coups were preceded by bomb explosions that were used to create chaos and demands for “emergency measures”: a military intervention.
+Explosives had been planted either by regular Stay Behinds or by parallel Stay Behinds with direct links to the CIA in order to force the people “to trade democratic freedoms for security”, to block a socialist majority or a broader coalition between the Christian Democratic Party and the Socialists.
+The December 1969 bomb killing people at Piazza Fontana in Milan was first believed to have been planted by leftwing anarchists, but it turned out that it was planted by the fascist group Ordine Nuovo to create demands for emergency measures to prepare for the Borghese coup in 1970.
+Ordine Nuovo operated under cover of the regular Stay Behinds as parallel Stay Behinds with a direct link to the CIA.
+The Italian Chief of Counter-Intelligence General Gianadelio Maletti confirmed in court that U.S. intelligence had provided Ordine Nuovo with the explosives from a storage in West Germany.
+The Italian Chief of Stay Behinds 1971-74, General Gerardo Serravalle, said that the CIA Station Chief had forced him to put priority on these “internal measures”.
 The bombings were a precondition for continued financial support.
-A bomb attack in 1972, similar to other bomb attacks, fooled people to believe that it was carried by left-wingers, the Red Brigades, but the culprit, Vincenzo Vinciguerra, was also from Ordine Nuovo.
-All the bombings and the coup attempts had explicit backing by the CIA and other U.S. agencies, but the Scandinavian countries were also very much a British responsibility.
-It seems implausible that the killing of Palme was a strict Swedish initiative taken without the backing by U.S. and British agencies.
-Also, officers involved at lower levels would presuppose high level backing.
-The Swedish actors considered themselves to be part of the Western intelligence community, and the Swedish Prime Minister became “impossible to have”, when the Americans and the British had lost trust in him.
+A bomb attack in 1972, similar to other bomb attacks, fooled people to believe that it was carried out by left-wingers, the Red Brigades, but the culprit, Vincenzo Vinciguerra, was also from Ordine Nuovo, and he explained in court how the Italian Stay Behinds were organised, despite that nobody in the organisation was supposed to know about it.
+General Serravalle concluded that there must be a parallel network directly linked to the Americans that he was not informed about.
+All the bombings and all the coup attempts had had explicit backing by the CIA and other U.S. agencies.
+The killing of Prime Minister Aldo Moro in 1978 was also firstly blamed on the Red Brigades, but it turned out that the U.S. and other agencies had been directly responsible (see Part IV).

 Lingärde also claimed that the senior SÄK director Alf Karlsson had had an important role for the Palme operation.
-He had been responsible for Olof Palme’s bodyguards and had been a participant at the Palme Inquiry meetings the first months.
+He had been responsible for Olof Palme’s bodyguards at the time, and he had been a participant at the Palme Inquiry meetings the first months.
 In 1988, he left SÄK and joined Per-Gunnar Vinge’s private company VIP (Vinge Integrated Protection) with the words: “The private business takes care of its own people”.
 Lingärde also states that thanks to Peter Wallenberg, some “responsible Swedes” got in contact with the South Africans that had their own interest in eliminating Olof Palme, because of Olof Palme’s massive support for the ANC.
-These “responsible Swedes” also used some police officers in Stockholm that collaborated with the South Africans and were linked to the “parallel Stay Behinds”.
+These “responsible Swedes” also used some police officers in Stockholm that collaborated with the South Africans and were linked to the “parallel Stay Behinds” (see below).
 After Lingärde’s information was made public, he received threats and threats to his children.
 Anonymous people called him and said they would kill him.
 They called the children when they were alone at home and threatened to kill them.
 When Ulf Lingärde and his wife came home, the children were hiding in the basement.
 After that they got police protection.
 Ulf Lingärde died in 2001 at the age of 57 in a heart attack.
-It is very difficult to know if the two ACC/SOPS documents, the document on Mac Falkirk and the IB document truly reflect the real events, but they seemingly confirm each other.
+It is very difficult to know if the two ACC/SOPS documents, the document on Mac Falkirk, the CIA document and the IB document truly reflect the real events, but they all seemingly confirm each other.
 I will argue that we should not brush them aside.
 We cannot exclude that they are authentic documents.

 From left: Admiral Noel Gayler (U.S. former Director of the NSA), and members of the Palme Commission: Egon Bahr (a close advisor to the German Chancellor Willy Brandt), Olof Palme and Georgy Arbatov (a close advisor to Soviet leaders from Brezhnev to Gorbachev) in Amsterdam 18 June 1983 (Photo: Public Domain).The Covert USA: the Taylor Report and the North Diary.

-In 1982, William Taylor, a Director of Military-Political Studies at CSIS (Center for Strategic International Studies) in Washington, edited a book, The Future of Conflict in the 1980s with a contribution by James Schlesinger, a former Director of the CIA, Secretary of Defense and Secretary of Energy.
+In 1982, William Taylor, a Director of Military-Political Studies at CSIS (Center for Strategic and International Studies) in Washington, edited a book, The Future of Conflict in the 1980s with a contribution by James Schlesinger, a former Director of the CIA, Secretary of Defense and Secretary of Energy.
 Taylor was married into a family of the Swedish Navy.
 He was worried about “the Swedish neutralism of Olof Palme” and about the Swedish influence in both Europe and the Third World.

 The 1982 Palme Commission pushed for a dialogue between the Western countries and the Soviets.
 Palme wanted to continue the work of former German Chancellor Willy Brandt, and Brandt’s close advisor Egon Bahr drafted the Palme Report.
 Taylor was worried that a “Swedenization” of Europe, particularly of Germany adopting a kind of Swedish neutrality, could “make further inroads in Africa, Southwest Asia, the Caribbean Basin and the Pacific Basin”.
 Taylor said in 1982 that U.S. PSYOPs should target friends that “take public stands in opposition to U.S. national interests” (like Sweden).
 The target area had to be studied in detail.
 In 1985, he edited a book about the Nordic region and contributed a chapter on the change of public opinion in Sweden, where his “target area” was studied.
 Sweden had changed because of the violations of its territorial waters, he wrote.

 At a nuclear weapons conference in Norway in 1993, I had a lunch conversation with James Schlesinger.
 We spoke about Scandinavia, and I asked him about his view of Sweden from his time in the Administration.
 He responded by asking me: “Which Sweden?
 The ‘Political Sweden’ or the ‘Military Sweden’?
 ‘The Military’ was planning for us to come as soon as possible [he actually said: ‘wanted to come …’, but when I called him five years later, he changed this wording to ‘was planning for us to come as soon as possible’].”
 “The Military Sweden [or rather some military leaders]” wanted to receive U.S. attack- and fighter aircraft already before Sweden had been attacked.
-From Schlesinger’s point of view, there was definitely “two Sweden”, and “The Military Sweden” or rather some very senior military officers on the Swedish side “were plugged” into the US-UK system.
+From Schlesinger’s point of view, there was definitely “two Sweden”: a “Political Sweden” with the Prime Minister and Foreign Minister defending Swedish neutrality and “The Military Sweden” or more precisely some very senior military officers on the Swedish side that “were plugged” into the US-UK system.

 In collaboration with the Americans and the British, senior Swedish naval officers had been running PSYOPs in Sweden using Western submarines, acting as “Soviet submarines”, in Swedish coastal waters.
 U.S. Secretary of Defense Caspar Weinberger said on Swedish TV in March 2000 that the US had been running these submarine operations in Swedish waters to “test Swedish readiness”.
-It was always done after U.S.-Swedish Navy-to-Navy consultations, he said.
+It was always done after U.S.-Swedish “Navy-to-Navy” consultations, he said.
 His Secretary of Navy John Lehman told me that the decision had been taken by the “Deception Operation Committee” (he also used the term “Deception Committee”) chaired by CIA Director William Casey.
 According to Lehman, the operations Weinberger were talking about had been decided by Casey’s committee.
 They had used small Italian vessels for “plausible deniability”.
 Lehman’s protégé Admiral James “Ace” Lyons, a former Deputy Chief Naval Operations, told the German TV Channel Arte and journalist Dirk Pohlmann that he had been responsible for planning these deception operations.
 Casey had called him directly, Lyons told.

 A former Director of U.S. Naval Intelligence, Admiral Bobby Ray Inman, Casey’s Deputy Director for Central Intelligence, told me that there had been no Soviet intrusions deep into Swedish waters, neither into the archipelagoes nor into the Naval Bases.
 He told the same to a colleague of mine, Ola Frithiofson.
 We can conclude that these intrusions penetrating deep into Swedish coastal waters were from the West and Admiral Lyons seems to have been largely responsible.
 However, he told Pohlmann that this was something he couldn’t speak about.

-Another OSG officer close to North, Gene Tatum (who allegedly replaced Secord as head of OSG-3), argued that North and Donald Gregg (a former CIA officer and National Security Advisor to Vice President Bush) had presented the case for Olof Palme to use Sweden as a third country.
+Another OSG officer close to North, Gene Tatum (who allegedly replaced Secord as head of OSG-3), argued that North and Donald Gregg (a former CIA officer and National Security Advisor to Vice President Bush) had presented the case for Olof Palme to use Sweden as “a third country”.
 Palme had not been willing to grant end-user certificates, “special clearances”, which had been fatal to Palme, Tatum said.
 Tatum’s version is not confirmed, but the role of the weapons business for the killing is consistent with Lars Borgnäs SVT interview with Mikhail Gorbatsjov.
 Gorbatsjov said that Palme had been “annoying powerful interests […] that capitalized from the tension and rearmament and made huge profits from it”.

 “11 March 09.00.
 Call from [Amiram] Nir.
 G[h]orba[nifar] wants Nir to bring items with him (G) to Sweden port.
 Most important thing is to go and have two.
 As far as Goode [Oliver North] is concerned [unreadable] cannot work unless they perform.
 After February, all things are possible” (see image above).

 “Goode” stands for Oliver North.
 He usually used “William P. Goode” as his alias.
 Immediately after the killing of Palme, transit through Sweden seems to have been possible.
 I have recently learned that some people argue that North does not write “to Sweden port” but “to Sweeten pot”.
 I don’t think this is consistent with his handwriting (and why use a capital “S” for “sweeten”), but I cannot prove it.
 On 18 April, a “private U.S. aircraft will pick up the Hawk missile parts”.
 North goes to Teheran.
 The missiles arrive.
-On 30 April, Oliver North diary states (but it is difficult to read) that his National Security Council colleague Captain (soon Rear Admiral) James (or “Jim”) Stark will go to Stockholm 6-7 May to meet Palme’s assistant, Sweden’s later foreign minister Jan Eliasson: “Going to Sweden next week 6-7 May.
+On 30 April, Oliver North diary states (but it is difficult to read) that his National Security Council colleague, Captain (soon Rear Admiral) James (or “Jim”) Stark, will go to Stockholm 6-7 May to meet Palme’s assistant, Sweden’s later foreign minister Jan Eliasson: “Going to Sweden next week 6-7 May.
 Jan Eliasson (for [unreadable]) Palme in Teheran”.

 This means that just after the London meeting on 6 May with Amiram Nir and Ghorbanifar, when North received the promise that all hostages should be released (Hamilton and Inouye, 1987, pp. 229-231), North’s covert action staffer Jim Stark would go to Stockholm to meet Jan Eliasson, Palme’s assistant for the Iran-Iraq talks.
 Eliasson had not been Palme’s first choice.
 He was linked to the Americans and had been appointed on the recommendation of the Center-Right Government’s State Secretary for Foreign Affairs Leif Leifland, because Palme’s preferred choice, Ambassador Rolf Ekéus had “not been available” (he had just been given an international position), according to Leifland, quoted from a source close to Ekéus.
 Eliasson had worked for Leifland at the Swedish Embassy in Washington.
 He was close to Leifland, and considered to be an “American”, but Palme might have preferred “to have the Americans onboard” in the Iran-Iraq negotiations instead of having them attack him from outside, the source said.

 In October 1983, CIA Director William Casey arrived in Stockholm in his own airplane (according to Peter Schweizer’s book Victory).
 He met an official from the Ministry of Defense, had lunch with some military officers, and met someone from the Prime Minister’s Office, who also arranged a short telephone conversation with Prime Minister Olof Palme.
 I spoke with Ulf Larsson, Palme’s State Secretary, and asked him who, at the Prime Minister’s Office, could have had contact with CIA Director Casey.
 Larsson said immediately: “Eliasson [and then after a second].
 He was the only one who had these kinds of contacts”.
 When Ola Frithofson asked Eliasson in an e-mail about his October 1983-meeting with Casey, Eliasson wrote that he could not remember it, but he is likely to have remembered such a meeting, unless he met with Casey on a regular basis.
-North diary is perhaps relevant for the discussion about the killing of Olof Palme.
+North’s diary and Schweizer’s book are perhaps relevant for the discussion about the killing of Olof Palme.
 However, the Americans would always demand “plausible deniability”.
 They would prefer someone else to conduct such an operation.
 They would try to use people of other nationalities.
 They would prefer to let some Swedes do it or to use the South Africans, who had a definite interest in killing him (see above).
 The South African agent Craig Williamson, who several people have pointed to as responsible for the operation against Olof Palme, said that he also had done jobs for the Americans and the British.

 From the radical rightwing journal Contra.
 Left: Palme-forbidden territory.
 Right: Olof Palme closing his eyes for “the Soviet submarines” in the Swedish archipelago (The journal Contra, January 1985).The Borgnäs Documentaries

-Commander Hans von Hofsten told Swedish TV that in early 1980s, there were Soviet submarine intrusions almost every day.
+Commander Hans von Hofsten told Swedish TV in 1985 that in early 1980s, there were Soviet submarine intrusions almost every day.
 He believed in an upcoming Soviet attack against Sweden.
 He initiated the so-called “Naval officers’ revolt”.
 These officers believed that Olof Palme was selling out Sweden to the Soviets.
 Hans von Hofsten wrote two articles in January 1986: “Do the Swedes know this?” and “The Soviet Republic of Sweden” in Dagens Nyheter.
-Chief of Navy Bengt Schuback had reviewed the articles before they went to print, and General Sven-Olov Olson was enthusiastic when he met von Hofsten afterwards (von Hofsten 1993).
+Von Hofsten wrote that Chief of Navy Bengt Schuback had reviewed his articles before they went to print, and General Sven-Olov Olson was enthusiastic when he met von Hofsten afterwards (von Hofsten 1993).
 Hans von Hofsten confirmed his talks with rightwing police officers at a restaurant in the Old Town.
 They had discussed the removal of Prime Minister Palme.
-But they “had not brought up any specific methods for killing” him, his Commodore Cay Holmberg said on Swedish TV in one of Lars Borgnäs documentaries.
+But they “had not brought up any specific methods for killing” him, his superior, Commodore Cay Holmberg, said on Swedish TV in one of Lars Borgnäs documentaries.
 Palme’s State Secretary Ulf Larsson told Borgnäs that he and Olof Palme had been briefed about these meetings in the Old Town in 1985: “There were about 25 people present.
 I noted that they had made Hitler salute,” Larsson said.
 The group was led by police inspector Stellan Åkerbring.
-One of them, Carl-Gustav Östling, had been a suspect of the Palme Inquiry, but he was removed from the Inquiry by the Swedish Secret Service Deputy P-G. Näss, first time already in 1986.
+One of them, Carl-Gustav Östling, had been a suspect of the Palme Inquiry, but he was removed from the Inquiry by the Swedish Security Service Deputy P-G. Näss, first time already in 1986.

 After a British military historian, Professor John Erickson, had falsely claimed on Swedish TV (12 January 1986) that Palme had released a Soviet submarine after talks with Moscow, Östling became furious.
-Palme was “selling out Sweden to the Soviets”, he said (Borgnäs).
-Palme was a “traitor”, he argued.
+Palme was “selling out Sweden to the Soviets”, he said (Borgnäs, 2011).
+Palme is a “traitor”, he argued.
 However, the released submarines were not Soviet submarines.
 It was not Palme but Chief of Defence Staff Vice Admiral Bror Stefenson who had given several orders for releasing them.
 According to British Navy Minister Keith Speed, it was the British Chief of Defence Staff or the Flag Officer Submarines that had spoken with his opposite number in Sweden – in other words with Sweden’s former Commander Submarines, now Chief of Defense Staff Admiral Stefenson.
 Stefenson was the Swedish liaison to the British.
 He was the officer that was briefed on the upcoming British submarine intrusions in Swedish waters.
 And in the mid-1990s, when he was Chief of Staff to the King, I spoke with him about the military ties to the U.S. He then underlined that the Navy ties to the British were equally important.
 During the October 1982 events, at least one submarine passing out during Stefenson’s ceasefires was almost certainly a British submarine, and Olof Palme knew nothing about it.
 But this is something that also Östling was unaware of.

-In Sweden, Prime Minister Tage Erlander’s Chief of Intelligence Thede Palm was approached by an American contact in 1946, who proposed the establishment of a Stay Behind network in Sweden.
-Palm was in contact with the Chief of Defence Staff Carl August Ehrensvärd, who appointed Anders Grafström to establish the network.
-He was a former Sveaborg commander for the Swedish volunteers on the Finnish-German front against the Soviet Union after 1941.
-The leader of Sveaborg, “the old Nazi [Otto] Hallberg”, to quote Erlander, had initiated his own “parallel Stay Behind” by recruiting volunteers from the Sturmabteilung Sveaborg and Waffen-SS, which led to his arrest.
+In addition, the leader of Sveaborg, “the old Nazi [Otto] Hallberg”, to quote Erlander, had initiated his own “parallel Stay Behind” by recruiting volunteers from the Sturmabteilung Sveaborg and Waffen-SS, which led to his arrest.
 But also Grafström recruited from the same group of volunteers, and he contacted Hallberg’s collaborator and Director of ASEA, Ragnar Liljeblad, who kept contacts with the U.S. Embassy from 1948-49.
-While the Swedish Security Service arrested Hallberg, Sweden’s Chief of Defence Staff Lieutenant, General Richard Åkerman (1951-57), gave Hallberg his support and said: “It is good there are people that thinks in this way, so just continue” (Mats Deland, 2007).
-Erlander recruited the Director of the Skandia insurance company to become the chief of Stay Behinds above Grafström and Thede Palm.
-At the time, later CIA Director William Colby (1973-76 succeeding Schlesinger) had become CIA’s Chief of Station in Stockholm or rather Scandinavia Chief of Office of Policy Coordination (OPC) 1951-53.
+While the Swedish Security Service arrested Hallberg, Sweden’s Chief of Defence Staff Lieutenant General Richard Åkerman (1951-57), gave Hallberg his support and said: “It is good there are people that thinks in this way, so just continue” (Mats Deland, 2007).
+Erlander recruited the Director of the Thule insurance company, later Skandia, to become the chief of Stay Behinds above Grafström and Thede Palm.
+Prime Minister Erlander’s idea was to have a network with a popular base, and they started to recruit people from the trade unions and also from the industry.
+At the time, later CIA Director William Colby (1973-76 succeeding Schlesinger) was CIA’s Chief of Station in Stockholm or rather Scandinavia Chief of Office of Policy Coordination (OPC) 1951-53.
 He wrote in his Honorable Men (1978) that he had, when necessary, created a parallel network of resistance fighters in the Nordic countries.
-And he actually used exactly the same words ten years later when I visited him and had a talk with him in his home in Georgetown Washington in early November 1989.
+And he actually used exactly the same words ten years later when I visited him in his home in Georgetown in Washington in early November 1989.

 In Honorable Men, Colby writes that “the situation in each Scandinavian country was different […] in one set of countries, the governments themselves would built their own stay-behind nets, counting on activating them from exile to carry out the struggle.
 These nets had to be coordinated with NATO’s plans. […] But in both cases, whether the CIA worked with or without local cooperation, we would have to operate with the utmost secrecy.”
 Colby writes that some work was done “without the knowledge of the governments”.
 This involved building “stay-behinds networks in those countries in which the local government would not, or felt it could not, collaborate even secretly with the American CIA.
-And some of it involved the building of independent ‘assets’ within those countries in which the governments build the nets jointly with us, as back-up capabilities in case the original operations were exposed and eliminated just when they were needed, or the governments in power at the time of the invasion decided that collaboration was the better part of valor, accepted the ockupation, and betrayed the net.”
-Accordingly, Colby built parallel networks that the governments were unaware of and he developed specific ties to single individuals like the then Swedish Social Democratic Party Secretary Sven Aspling.
+And some of it involved the building of independent ‘assets’ within those countries in which the governments build the nets jointly with us, as back-up capabilities in case the original operations were exposed and eliminated just when they were needed, or the governments in power at the time of the invasion decided that collaboration was the better part of valor, accepted the occupation, and betrayed the net.”
+Accordingly, Colby built parallel networks that the governments were unaware of and he developed specific ties to single individuals like the then Swedish Social Democratic Party Secretary Sven Aspling, he writes.

 However, the parallel Stay Behinds mentioned by Colby were run by the Americans and the above mentioned networks with Östling et.al. were apparently also run by the Americans.
 Six months after the Palme-murder, Åkerbring and Östling, as central figures in this network of police and military officers or “parallel Stay Behinds”, had been brought by a police car by a third police officer, to the U.S. Embassy.
 The latter officer told the Palme Prosecutor that the two others had been speaking about the killing of Olof Palme in an arrogant way.
 They said that “they knew who had killed Palme and that the killer will never be revealed” (according to a now, declassified police document).
 The source was worried that the two others would “take him out”.
 The political views in the group were “brown to dark blue” and Östling was the worst of them all, he said.

 Enerström wrote for the journal Contra (running the “black propaganda”).
 It was edited by C.G.
 Holm, who later came to work for Per-Gunnar Vinge.
-Contra distributed a picture of Olof Palme’s face to be used for target practice.
+Contra distributed a picture of Olof Palme’s face inside circles to be used for target practice.
 However, Enerström did not believe in a military coup d’état.
-He wanted to neutralise Palme by the use of “a tax fraud case” linked to a lecture that Olof Palme had given at Harvard University, something Palme hadn’t notified the tax authorities about.
+He wanted to neutralise and remove Palme by the use of “a tax fraud case” linked to a lecture that Olof Palme had given at Harvard University, something Palme hadn’t notified the tax authorities about.
 However, five hours before the killing of Olof Palme in the evening on 28 February 1986, his appeal to higher court in this legal case had been illegally erased from the computers.
 This must have been done by someone with physical access to the computers.
 The Palme case is very complex.
 Already five hours before the killing, Enerström’s option for taking out Olof Palme as a prime minister seemed to have been cancelled.
 Palme would accordingly be shot.

-Linquist’s 92-page document about what had happened in the night of the killing explains the role of a coup exercise, a military coup exercise, involving quite a few people in Central Stockholm at the very night of the killing.
-The Palme Inquiry was interested in Lieutenant X. He was a Special Force officer from Karlsborg.
-He belonged to a group that was supposed to be running assassinations in connection with a coup d’etat and he was training others in covert assassinations.
-This force was used to target your own people as the “B-force” described above, and it was X, who had penetrated the office of the Chief of Defence above using the police uniforms of his colleagues, Östling and Karlsson.
-Some officers in this team had been trained by the British, and they had established “SAS-groups” (Special Anti-Sabotage groups) that also could be used to target your own people.
-Lieutenant X and his Special Force colleagues from Karlsborg had been flying in from Gotland to Stockholm on 28 February 1986.
-According to a document of the Swedish Security Service (SÄK) Special Analysis Group, Special Forces from Karlsborg were coming in for an exercise in Stockholm and the Analysis Group continues:
+Linquist’s 92-page document about what had happened in the night of the killing explains the role of a coup exercise, a military exercise, involving quite a few people in Central Stockholm at the very night of the killing.
+The Palme Inquiry was interested in Lieutenant X and his colleagues.
+He was a Special Force officer from Karlsborg.
+He belonged to a group that was supposed to be running assassinations in connection with a coup d’etat or a military occupation and he was training others in covert assassinations.
+This force was used to target your own people as the “B-force” described above, and it was X and his fellow military officer using the police uniforms of their colleagues, Östling and Karlsson, who had penetrated the Defence Staff up to the office of the Chief of Defence (see above).
+Some officers in this team had been trained by the British, and they had established “SAS-groups” (Special Anti-Sabotage groups) that also could be used to target your own people during exercises or to target your own forces or military bases as the U.S. Navy Red Cell had done in the 1980s.
+What was of interest to the latest Palme Inquiry was Lieutenant X and his Special Force colleagues from Karlsborg had been flying in from an exercise on the island of Gotland to Stockholm at noon on 28 February 1986.
+But already the day before, there seams to have been a meeting preparing an operation the coming day.
+And according to his early list of travel expenses, he went by car from Stockholm to Karlsborg, where he arrived late at night.
+The testimonies from the individuals in the group after arriving at the Stockholm airport were contradictory.

 “[According to] the scenario, Stockholm and [its surroundings] Mälardalen have been occupied by a foreign power [read the Soviets], and the resistance forces are acting from outside [Stockholm].
 The task of one group is to go to Stockholm, set up a base and then localize and eliminate [assassinate] individuals who are important carriers of information, so the occupying power won’t be able to get its hands on them.
 [Still classified name] argues that these groups functions as a kind of military Stay Behind groups.”

 The Police Superintendent Jan Värnhall had been responsible for the security at the Prime Minister’s Office.
-He had drafted an anti-coup plan that included a scenario for the killing of the Prime Minister.
+He had drafted an anti-coup plan that included a scenario presupposing the killing of the Prime Minister.
 However, immediately after the killing of Prime Minister Palme, Jan Värnhall destroyed his own plan, he said.
 He was interrogated, because the Palme Inquiry had been tipped off about his role.
 Most of the interrogation with Värnhall is still classified.
-The case was removed from the investigation by Secret Service Deputy P-G Näss.
+The case was removed from the investigation by Security Service Deputy and Chief of Operations P-G Näss.
 It seems that some people had used a Swedish anti-coup exercises or anti-coup plan to carry out a real coup.
 This is actually the way the “De Lorenzo coup” was carried out in Italy in 1964 and the Greek military coup was carried out in 1967.
 One used the anti-coup plans of “Piano Solo” and the “Prometheus Plan” respectively (Ferraresi 1996).
-The Italian plan had supposedly been initiated at the order of the then CIA Station Chief in Italy (the former Station Chief in Sweden), later Director of the CIA, Bill Colby.
+The Italian plan had supposedly been initiated at the order of the then CIA Station Chief in Italy (the former Station Chief in Sweden), and later Director of the CIA, Bill Colby.

 “Here I know something that very few people know about.
 There was a group in this country that was tasked with conducting sabotage against the foreign power entering the country and the city.
 This group trained in peacetime in the city to carry out its tasks.
 Either they trained against fictional objects, or they trained against identifiable objects.”

-In other words, this is all about a Stay Behind exercise, and most of the participants in the exercise would have believed that this was nothing but regular training, and Olof Palme may also have believed that he was part of an exercise.
-There are some questions one has to answer.
+In other words, this is all about a Stay Behind exercise, and most of the participants in the exercise would have believed that this was nothing but regular training.
+Olof Palme may also have believed that he was part of an exercise training for an emergency situation.
+However, there are some questions we have to answer.
 Why didn’t Olof and Lisbeth Palme walk towards the nearby subway station on Sveavägen north of the cinema?
 Why didn’t Olof Palme have bodyguards this very night?
 Why did the shooter apparently wait for Olof Palme at the subway station south of the cinema?
-Why did a couple of witnesses believe that Olof Palme was talking with the third person, just before this man shot him?
-Was he supposed to meet someone at this very place?
-Was this part of the exercise?
-Was the exercise the reason for not giving Palme bodyguards?
+Why did a couple of witnesses believe that Olof Palme was talking with the third person, just before this person shot him?
+Was Palme supposed to meet someone at this very place?
+Was this part of an exercise that kept Palme under surveillance?
+Was the exercise the reason for not giving Palme bodyguards that night?
 Who did he talk with just before this event?
-The Social Democrat that had been the liaison to the CIA’s Chief of Station William Colby during the Swedish buildup of the Stay Behinds in the early 1950s, was the Party Secretary Sven Aspling.
-Aspling was a friend to the Palme family, and he was, according to Aspling, the last person to speak with Olof Palme on telephone just before Olof and Lisbeth went to the cinema at 20.35, and just after Olof had had a telephone conversation around 20.00 with the then Party Secretary Bo Toresson.
-But after Olof Palme was shot, nothing of this was possible to speak about.

 Thank you so much for your work on this crime and revealing to us the deeply embedded criminally subversive forces at work at the highest levels of Western governments.